american experimental dance outside new york city after the 1960s—book manuscript in progress.

 - Introduction: Identifying Improvisations

-- Ceremony: Anna Halprin’s San Francisco Dance Workshop and the Watts Studio Dancers Workshop
+- Ceremony: Anna Halprin’s San Francisco Dance Workshop and the Watts Studio Dancers Workshop at the Start of the 1970s

 - Untapped: Bella Lewitzky, the Inner City Cultural Center, and the Mafundi Institute in Los Angeles

-- Gravity: Steve Paxton in Vermont
+- Gravity: Steve Paxton and Contact Improvisation in Vermont

 - Contact: Oberlin College and Extensions of Contact Improvisation

-- Links: The 1970s Chicago Dance Scene
+- Links: The Chicago Dance Scene After the 1960s

 - Asylum: Bill T. Jones, Arnie Zane, and Lois Welk in Western New York